WillyChap/Toy_DataAssimilation/README.md

 #### ==================================================================================
 This notebook is intended to give an easy introduction into data assimilation using the 4DVAR method, focusing on the fundamentals of forming a tangent linear model, using a forward Euler time stepping scheme.
+Data assimilation is how we integrate observations into a numerical model to improve initial conditions and therefore improve forecasts.

-It is performed first on the logisitic growth problem then on a Lorenz '63 model.
+Here, it is performed first on the logisitic growth problem then on a Lorenz '63 model.

 We use Jupyter notebooks to drive the python code.
 The instructions for a setting up a jupyter environment that will work for this project are below.
 Please contact me with any issues:

 wchapman@ucsd.edu

 Big thanks to Aneesh Subramanian, and Bruce Cornuelle for some fundamental underpinnings of this project.

 #### ==================================================================================

 To run please follow these instructions: